CraneWing/easy-poll/README.md

 * As an unauthenticated or authenticated user, I can see the results of polls in chart form.
 * As an authenticated user, if I don't like the options on a poll, I can create a new option.

-The app is built with Express framework and MongoDB as its database.
+App is Node based, with Express framework with MongoDB for the database.
 Passport provides user verification and authentication.
+Poll result pie charts rendered with d3.js.